konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/build-context-aware-file-splitting-model/index_nb.md

 _Multi-file Document Example_

 Konfuzio SDK offers two ways for separating Documents that may be included in a single file.
-One of them is training the instance of the BERT-based File Splitting for file splitting that would predict whether a Page is first or not and running the Splitting AI with it.
+One of them is training the instance of the Textual File Splitting Model for file splitting that would predict whether a Page is first or not and running the Splitting AI with it.
 Another approach is context-aware file splitting logic which is presented by Context Aware File Splitting Model.
 This approach involves analyzing the contents of each Page and identifying similarities to the first Pages of the Document.
 It will allow us to define splitting points and divide the Document into multiple Sub-Documents.
 It's important to note that this approach is only effective for Documents written in the same language and that the process must be repeated for each Category.